SUNET/drive-puppet/README.md

 # drive-puppet

-This repositiry has moved to:
+This repository has moved to:
 https://platform.sunet.se/Drive/sunetdrive.git